Open topic with navigation

 Install and configure OpenSSL on the xfNetLink Synergy machine.

 From the xfNetLink Synergy client you can check the encryption setting on the xfServerPlus machine programmatically.
-The secure_status argument to %RX_START_REMOTE and %RX_DEBUG_START returns 0, 1, or 2 to indicate no encryption, slave encryption, or master encryption, respectively.
+The secure_status argument to %RX_START_REMOTE and %RX_DEBUG_START returns 0 (no encryption) or 2 (encryption).

 Java encryption does not use the .pem file directly.
 Rather, it requires that the certificates be placed in a keystore file.
 A default keystore file, cacerts, is distributed with the JRE.
 You can use the genCert utility (see below) to add additional certificates to this file.